NicholasBerryman/ArduinoClassResources/CodeInformation.md

 There are countless C++ tutorials in website, video and book form that may be used to gain the C++ background necessary for Arduino programming.
 The Arduino website also contains a reference sheet for all Arduino-specific programming information, though it may not make much sense until you are generally familiar with C++.
 This can be found at: https://www.arduino.cc/reference/en/

-This document also aims to provide a reference for beginners to C++ and Arduino programming.
+This document also aims to provide a reference for beginners to C++ and Arduino programming f.

 ## C++
 ### Introduction